island-lang/island-lang.github.io/README.md

 case
 	print(greeting)
 otherwise
-	print('I don''t know what to do?!')
+	print("I don't know what to do?!")
 ```

 What is going on here??
 Looks like a skeletal `match` body with a `case` clause having no conditions attached?
 Is this some sort of an April fools' joke?